Whether you’re a daily stoner or a first-timer, it pays to know how long THCA can linger in your body—especially if you have a drug test coming up!

 Stay Hydrated

-Drinking plenty of water supports kidney function and helps flush out toxins.
-Also, hydration helps you sweat more and pee more, hence getting rid of THC in the process,
+Drinking lots of water is great for your kidneys and helps flush out toxins.
+Plus, staying hydrated means you’ll sweat and pee more, which helps eliminate THC in the process.

 Eat Well

-A balanced diet with plenty of fruits, veggies, and high-fiber foods can boost your liver and kidneys.
-Healthy meals also stabilize your metabolism, which may help detox.
+A balanced diet filled with fruits, veggies, and high-fiber foods can give your liver and kidneys a boost.
+Healthy meals also help stabilize your metabolism, which can aid in detoxing.

 Give It Time